5 mins read

 2. Functional:

-This is important to mention because it shows that it is not only the amount of social groups we are apart of but the quality of our interactions within those different communities that matters most to us.
+This speaks to actual outcomes within these groups, such as the giving and receiving of emotional support, favors, and support in logistics, such as assisting with food, housing, childcare, or finances.
+Functional support is necessary to mention because it shows that it is not only the number of social groups we are a part of but the quality of our interactions within those different communities that matters most to us.

 Ok.
-So what does all this research mean to us in the real-world?
+So what does all this research mean to us in the real world?

 A final word of encouragement.

 #2.
-In a study of one support group, it was found that some of the group members experienced negative health effects, even with they self-reported positive social support and less anxiety (Cousson-Gelie et. al, 2007).
-The researchers speculated that it was because the participants did not allow themselves to fully feel their negative emotions.
+A study of one support group found that some of the group members experienced adverse health effects, even with self-reported positive social support and less anxiety (Cousson-Gelie et al., 2007).

-So here is the bottom line: the best thing you can do for yourself is be authentic to yourself...to what your feeling..to where you are at...and just keep an open mind out for opportunities you come across to learn more about being human and the capacity for healing.
+The researchers speculated that the participants did not fully allow themselves to feel negative emotions.
+So here is the bottom line: the best thing you can do for yourself is be authentic to what you are feeling..to where you are at...and keep an open mind out for opportunities you come across to learn more about being human and the capacity for healing.

 Continue Reading